Ordinance on contract education at higher education institutions (2002:760)

 Issued 10 October 2002.

 This translation is for information purposes only and has no legal force.
 In the event of discrepancies, the Swedish-language version takes precedence.

 A university or university college which is accountable to the government and subject to the Higher Education Act (1992:1434) may offer contract education pursuant to the provisions of this ordinance.

 The term higher education institution is to refer below to both a university or a university college and the term contract education to programmes of study that are arranged for a fee to be paid by some entity other than a natural person for those whom it selects to study.

 A higher education institution may offer contract education only if it is related to the kind of first or second-cycle programmes for which it is entitled to award a qualification.

-If the contracting entity is the Swedish state or a Swedish local authority agency, County Council or a corresponding public entity from another country in the EEA, in addition to the provisions of the first paragraph above the contract is required to concern
+If the contracting entity is the Swedish state or a Swedish local authority agency, region or a corresponding public entity from another country in the EEA, in addition to the provisions of the first paragraph above the contract must concern

 - training for personnel, or